 True Audiophile Demo Disc Sound

 Let me tell you, when this album sounds as bad as most copies do, the music just doesn’t work.
-Many copies have a nasty layer of grit on the vocals which is positively painful.
+Many copies have a nasty layer of grit on the vocals which is positively painful after a while.

 Ah, but the better pressings are every bit the True Audiophile Demo Discs you remember.
 It wasn’t all a dream.
 It was real.
 Rich acoustic guitars, Tubey Magical sweetness on the vocals, ambience around everything and everyone, huge amounts of space revealed by breathtaking transparency, top and bottom extension — all this and more can be heard on the best sides.

-What We Listen For on Year of the Cat
+What We’re Listening For On Year of the Cat